-The District in accordance with the requirements of federal and state laws, and the regulations implementing those laws shall not discriminate in its education programs, activities or employment practices on the basis of race, color, national origin, age, sex, sexual orientation, gender identity, gender expression, gender transition, transgender status, gender nonconformity, marital or economic status, religion or disability.
-The District will not discriminate against any employee who is the victim of domestic violence, harassment, sexual assault or stalking.
+The District in accordance with the requirements of federal and state laws, and the regulations implementing those laws shall not discriminate in its education programs, activities or employment practices on the basis of race, color, national origin, age, sex, sexual orientation, gender identity, gender expression, gender transition, transgender status, gender nonconformity, marital or economic status, religion, disability, familial status, or creed.
+The District will not discriminate against any employee who is the victim of domestic violence, harassment, sexual assault, or stalking.